Alepla/porterverse/README.md

 **PorterVerse** is an interactive 3D tribute experience inspired by the music, themes, and aesthetics of **Porter Robinson**.

-Explore different zones based on *Worlds*, *Nurture*, and *Virtual Self* as part of an atmospheric, ambient journey.
+Explore different zones based on *Worlds*, *Nurture*, *SMILE! :D* and *Virtual Self* as part of an atmospheric, ambient journey.
 Each zone connects to curated videos, visuals, and experiences that celebrate Porter’s artistic world.

 ---